AthX Logo← Back to Blog

 Pair projections with dividends thinking.
 If you care about hold-based income, read understanding dividends.
 Long-term holders often care about stability of role and pace, not just peak ceiling.

 Watch eligibility and roster status.
-Marketplace rules can remove a name from trade even when a raw projection would still look strong.
+Marketplace rules can remove a name from trade even when a projection would still look strong on paper.
 Our rankings posts spell that out for tradeable lists; the live marketplace is always authoritative.

 Stay humble about injury and trades.
 Mid-season deals, role changes, and health shocks happen.
 A projection is a structured best guess, not a certificate of outcomes.